DenchiSoft/VTubeStudio/README.md

 }
 ```

-If `"modelLoaded"` is false, the `"availableHotkeys"` array will be empty.
+If no model ID was specified in the request and no model is loaded, `"modelLoaded"` will be false and the `"availableHotkeys"` array will be empty.
+If an ID was specified, the `"modelLoaded"` field will be `true` or `false` depending on whether or not the model with the given ID is currently loaded.

 The `"file"` field contains the expression/animation/model filename for hotkeys of type `TriggerAnimation`, `ChangeIdleAnimation`, `ToggleExpression` and `ChangeVTSModel`.
 For `ChangeBackground` hotkeys, this contains the backgroudn name without the file extension.
 For all other types, it contains an empty string.

 All hotkey type strings can be found on the page [HotkeyActions.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).